hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    the network a ledger id that can verify network signatures.
 4. The `TSS-Block-Signing` proposal is everything needed to support the signing of blocks.
 5. The `TSS-Ledger-ID-Updates` proposal covers the process of resetting and transplanting ledger ids between networks.
+6. The `TSS-Ledger-New-Networks` proposal covers the process of setting up a new network with a ledger id.

 This proposal, `TSS-Ledger-ID`, covers changes to the following elements:

-- The process of generating the ledger key pair for new networks and existing networks.
+- The process of generating the ledger key pair for existing networks and testing environments.
 - The process of transferring the ability of the ledger to sign a message from one set of consensus nodes to another.
 - The new state data structures needed to store TSS Key material and the ledger id.
 - The new components needed in the framework to support creating and transferring the ledger key.